EmmaShedden/wrg-ugrad-assignment/ocaml/04-README.txt

      that does this:

      let unique lst = begin
-        let result = unique in
+        let result = lst in
         (* XXX FIXME *)
         result
      end